Paybook/sync-code-samples/widget/events.md

 });
 ```

-For details on which are the statuses and more details on this consult the Sync API docs.
+For details on which are the statuses and more details on this consult the Syncfy API docs.

 ---